mralfiem591/paxd-default-repository/README.md

 Security is a priority for the PaxD ecosystem.
 Known vulnerabilities are tracked in the [vulnerabilities](vulnerabilities) file.

+> [!TIP]
+> Vulnerabilities are also viewable via the Issues tab, tagged with "vulnerability" for easy searching.

+> [!CAUTION]
+> Ensure you commonly check for vulnerabilites, and update to keep your system safe!
+They can pop up commonly, and some can be linked to full system compromise, completely remotely.

 ### Vulnerability Reporting

 If you discover a security vulnerability in any package, please report it through the appropriate channels.